Rupi Kaur: Artistry and influences

-Her written poetry focus upon design, whereas her performances centre on rhyme, narrative and delivery.
+Her written poetry focuses on design, whereas her performances centre on rhyme, narrative and delivery.
 She performs in a sing-song manner, at times alongside audience members, Kaur making use of original music scores and ornate projections.
 Carol Muske-Dukes highlighted that, in being a "performative poet", Kaur continues a tradition of "the page enact[ing] [the performance] in the mind".
 Elisa New spotlighted Kaur's proximity and similarities with spoken-word and hip-hop artists.

 Sparse line drawings accompany her poems.
 They have been compared to outsider art; her drawings and poetry have seen allusions to childhood artistry.
 The National Poetry Library noted that the art in Milk and Honey, functions like a graphic novel.
 The style of drawing continues in The Sun and Her Flowers.
 Her illustrations, juxtaposed with the poems, are "striking" and "often disturbing", with one, for example, linking self-harm with despair.
 Images that appear in her work include twisting bodies, crawling flowers, and fingers forming the shapes of hearts.
 Kaur explained that her style is intended to be recognisable and evoke a brand, akin to Apple's.
 She creates them following their respective poem being written.
-Since its inception, Kaur's public image has been denoted as authentic and individual; spiritual and boldly feminist.
+Since its inception, Kaur's public image has been denoted as authentic and individual, spiritual and boldly feminist.

-Alongside her peers – Nayyirah Waheed, Lang Leav, Warsan Shire – and other "Instapoets", Kaur's plainspoken and free verse poetry is delivered in a "bite-size" manner – some poems only composing of one line.
+Alongside her peers – Nayyirah Waheed, Lang Leav, Warsan Shire – and other "Instapoets", Kaur's plainspoken and free verse poetry is delivered in a "bite-size" manner – some poems only composed of one line.
 With The Sun and Her Flowers, her poems expanded their length. "[W]ith its epigrammatic brevity, plain language, and empowering messages", Kaur's poetry has been said to be emblematic of the common "Instapoet" style.
 Kaur, who dislikes the term "Instapoet", has also been said to belong to a "new generation of migrant writers, a generation who 'sits-in, tweets, posts and broadcasts'".
 She has been said to be possibly the "representative of an entire generation's values and ethos".
 She differs from her peers in her focus upon self-care and depiction of pain as intertwined with triumph.
 Kaur has said that she writes for "the generation that's reading my work...I am writing something that is believable to that generation".